projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

    shell_cmd_help added information

+Once you have instrumented the code, you need to rebuild the hypervisor and install it on your platform.
+Refer to :ref:`getting-started-building` and :ref:`getting-started-apl-nuc` for detailed instructions on how to do that.

 We set console log level to 5, and mem log level to 2 through the command::

    loglevel 5 2

-Then we input "help" into the ACRN console, and find the log as follows.
+Then we input ``help`` into the ACRN console (this is the command that we have just instrumented with additional log information), and check the log as follows.

 .. figure:: images/debug_image23.png
    :align: center